KevinWorkman/HappyCoding/tutorials/javascript/_posts/2016-12-30-interactive-html.md

 This pattern of getting input from the user, doing something with it, and then modifying the page as a result is very common.

-HTML has a few other input elements, like text areas that show multiple lines, checkboxes, and radio buttons.
+HTML has a few other input elements, like text areas that show multiple lines, [checkboxes](https://www.scaler.com/topics/checkbox-in-html/), and radio buttons.
 The `<input>` tag can also have a `type` attribute, which lets the user enter different kinds of data.
-Learn more about that on [W3Schools](https://www.w3schools.com/html/html_form_input_types.asp) and [MDN](https://developer.mozilla.org/en-US/docs/Learn/Forms/HTML5_input_types).
+Learn more about that on [W3Schools](https://www.w3schools.com/html/html_form_input_types.asp), [Scaler Topics](https://www.scaler.com/topics/html/html-forms/) and [MDN](https://developer.mozilla.org/en-US/docs/Learn/Forms/HTML5_input_types).

 ---